armscye/armscye/packages/core/README.md

 ### NoArgument `Interface`

-Represents an instantiable class `T` with a default (no-argument) constructor.
+Represents a constructable class `T` with a no-argument constructor.

 ```ts
 interface NoArgument<T = any> extends Function {